 - Transfer the fruit pockets to a cooling rack.

+To make this recipe simpler, you could use a pre-made pie crust.
 This recipe makes more filling than you will need for the fruit pockets.
 You can keep it in the fridge and stir it into oatmeal or yogurt, to spread on toast, or as an ice cream topping!

 - Sodium: 225mg